microsoft/chart-parts/packages/documentation/content/markdown/documentation/01_concepts_scales.md

 Scales are a construct that allow us to translate values from a source domain into a target domain.
 Practically, what this means is that we can translate values from our data into values that are shown to users, namely screen coordinates, colors, etc..

-Scales in GoG are based on d3 scales, and assume basic familiarity with how they operate.
+Scales are based on d3 scales, and assume basic familiarity with how they operate.

 Here are some resources regarding d3 scales that may he helpful:
 * [d3-scale Github repository](https://github.com/d3/d3-scale)